CSLewin/NeonSunset/NEON SUNET.md

 - Pick a Focus: Combat, Social, or Tech
 - Pick an Approach: Institutional, Self-Reliance, Community
-- Determine your initial Profession Reputation and General Reputation
+- Determine your initial Professional Reputation and General Reputation
 - Spend 30 points across your six stats.
 - Spend 30 points across your desired skills.
 - Pick areas of expertise for each skill with at least one rank.